Putin and Biden plan high-stakes phone call in bid to resolve Ukraine crisis

 He said the scale of such an invasion could range from a limited incursion to a strike on Kyiv, the capital.

 Russian officials scoffed at the American claims.
-Foreign ministry spokeswoman Maria Zakharova said: “The hysteria of the White House is more indicative than ever.
+Ms Zakharova said earlier: “The hysteria of the White House is more indicative than ever.

 “The Anglo-Saxons need a war.
 At any cost.
 Provocations, misinformation and threats are a favourite method of solving their own problems.”